 In case the presenter cannot pick up the certificate, he/she should prepare in advance a written authorization to send a representative on behalf to collect.

-It should be noted that the branch office should apply for its registration during one month since its establishment of the branch.
+It should be noted that the branch should apply for its registration one month after its establishment of the branch.
 Foreign corporations are required to hire a professional service provider for their branch office registration in Hong Kong.

 Once you have successfully registered your Hong Kong branch office, your branch needs to follow a set of formalities to ensure a smooth operation.
 Here are additional steps you need to take into consideration: